 Professional accomplishments during his 38-year journalistic career include resolutions adopted by both the Texas House of Representatives and Texas State Senate recognizing his efforts in regard to First Amendment and Freedom of Information issues.
 He served as President of the Newspaper Association Managers of America, President of American Newspaper Representatives, Director of the National Newspaper Association, Director of the American Newspaper Publishers Association, Director of the Texas Tech University School of Journalism, President of the Society of Professional Journalists, Sigma Delta Chi, and President of the Organization of Newspaper Advertising Directors.

-A celebration of Phil’s life coordinated by Roper & Sons of Lincoln, Nebraska will be announced and held at a later date.
-Burial will be in Wellington, Kansas.
+A celebration of Phil’s life coordinated by Roper & Sons of Lincoln, Nebraska, will be held at 11:00 am, Friday, April 30, 2021, at the South Chapel, 3950 Hohensee Dr. Burial will be in Wellington, Kansas.
 Memorials may be directed to the Wellington, Kansas Humane Society 203 W. Hillside Rd, P.O.
 Box 494, Wellington, KS 67152.